On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: The Trapping Probability and the Net Profit Condition

-The constraint on $\lambda$ in \eqref{PT2:Equation4.3} is presented in Figure \ref{PT2:Figure3a} for varying $\theta$ and Figure \ref{PT2:Figure3b} for varying $\alpha$.
+Figure \ref{TheTrappingProbabilityandInfinitesimalGenerator-Section3-Figure1-b} varies $\alpha$.
 Note that the sensitivity of the constraint to the loading factor $\theta$ increases for decreasing $\kappa$ and thus increasing insurance coverage.
-In the experiments considered in Figure \ref{PT2:Figure3b}, the constraint is bounded above by the uniform case, where $\alpha=1$.
-This indicates that the parameter region in which certain trapping is prevented is greater for uniformly distributed remaining proportions of capital.
-In a similar manner, \ref{PT2:Figure3a} implies that lowering the loading factor $\theta$ increases the region in which certain trapping is prevented when remaining proportions are uniformly distributed.
+In a similar manner, Figure \ref{TheTrappingProbabilityandInfinitesimalGenerator-Section3-Figure1-a} implies that lowering the loading factor $\theta$ increases the region in which certain trapping is prevented when remaining proportions are uniformly distributed.
+This is intuitive, since a lower value of $\theta$ corresponds to more affordable insurance coverage for households.